Bachelor of Science in Accounting online

 • Minimum 2.0 GPA

-• Must be at least two years post high school
+• Must be at least four years post high school

 You must meet the following requirements for admission to this BS online program: